cbandy/real-database/guide/realdb/building.md

 ## Queries

 SELECT queries are the most frequently used statements and the most complex.
-[Database_Select] combines a table reference with search criteria while sorting and paging results.
-Basic searches are
-straightforward:
+[Database_DML_Select] combines a table reference with search criteria while sorting and paging results.
+Basic searches are straightforward:

     $db->select(array('id', 'name', 'value'))
         ->from('things')